sgrottel/Component-Source-Updates/README.md

 # Mark a Component and Specify its Source
 🚧 TODO - Document how to write component manifests

+Components are identified via special files placed next to them.
+This tool supports multiple different file types to be flexible and compatible with other workflow related tools.

+The canonical file format of this tool is a: ['ComponentSource.json Manifest'](doc/ComponentSourceManifest.md)

 # Scan for Component Source Updates
 🚧 TODO - Document scan app usage